What is bankruptcy?

 Immediately stops repossession, utility shutoff, foreclosure, garnishments, and sometimes eviction.

-Property and income can be protected from credit card companies and other unsecured creditors.
+Protects property and income from credit card companies and other unsecured creditors.

-Your driver’s license may be regained for an unpaid accident judgment, which could lead to employment and income.
+Allows you to reinstate your driver’s license for an unpaid accident judgment, which often leads to employment and income.

 The above attorney fee is for an individual Chapter 7 and covers the below services: